ctrl-vi/cse480e-accessibility/A11yhood Analysis.md

 ## Positive Disability Principles Analysis

+### Ableism
 Forced intimacy is inherently ableist.
 It expects disabled people to do all of the emotional labor to get what they need.
 This expectation drains disabled people and places the duty entirely on the disabled rather than the collective of human society.
 This expectation forces disabled folk into a position where they must constantly justify their existence and needs rather than simply receiving the support they ask for.

+### Accessible
-This is why it also is not accessible, as forced intimacy generates a dynamic where disabled people must share mechanically, as a form of "logistical" issue rather than the foundation of a relationship.
+The previous point also shows how forced intimacy is not accessible, as forced intimacy generates a dynamic where disabled people must share mechanically, as a form of "logistical" issue rather than the foundation of a relationship.
+This isn't a simple relational dynamic to navigate, especially if the motivation solely comes from disabled folks.

+### Disability Led
 These issues of inaccessibility and ableism stem from the lack of interest in being disability-led.
 In society, able-bodied perspectives and experiences are put above the needs and wants of disabled folk.
 "Forced intimacy" sidelines the voices of disabled individuals in conversations about access and support, adding far too many barriers to their access and removing them from their position to change things.
-Thus, forced intimacy illustrates how able-bodied folk are not put at the forefront.
+Thus, forced intimacy illustrates how able-bodied folk are put at the forefront.

+### Agency

+Agency is somewhat put in the hands of disabled folk through forced intimacy.
+The access needs that they suggest, or the needs and wants that they have are heard out and thus able to be implimented.
+However, this doesn't really give disabled folks *true* agency, instead relegating them to the whims of abled-bodied folks and society.
+Because of forced intimacy, people are actually *forced* to overshare about their life, losing control over their own narrative and select the people who get to hear about their history.

+### Intersectionality
 Examples given by Mingus also illustrate the intersectional nature of forced intimacy.
 She highlights how forced intimacy interacts with other identities, including race, gender, and class.
 Mingus, as a transracial woman, for example, faces the emotional labor of discussing her experience as an adoptee.
 This intersectionality deepens the burden of forced intimacy, making it clear that the struggle for access and respect is multifaceted and requires a nuanced understanding of how various forms of oppression intersect.

 ## My Disability Justice Analysis